On the cutting edge, digital still cameras for film. Part 2

 Price

-Another big advantage to is there priced.
+Another big advantage to the digital still camera is their price.
 For example, a Canon T2i is about $900.
 On the higher end, a Canon 5D is about $2,500.
 These prices are for the camera body and a basic lens.
 In order to film this project we will need to buy lenses and rigging that will help get the best shot.
 The extras will bring the cost of equipment up but these cameras are still a lot less expensive than high definition camcorders that can be as much as $30,000.

 One of the goals of this project is to produce something that could be shown on TV.
-Part of the challenge of this goal making something of this quality is that it can coast hundreds of thousands of dollars.
+Part of the challenge of this goal is making something of this quality can cost hundreds of thousands of dollars.
 This can include equipment as well as salaries.
-So using this camera to do most of the filming in one strategy we are using to keep costs down.
+So using this camera to do most of the filming is one strategy we are using to keep costs down.

-It’s great that digital still camera have high quality sensors and are reasonably priced but how do they stack up against real film cameras?
+It’s great that digital still cameras have high quality sensors and are reasonably priced, but how do they stack up against real film cameras?
 Well we are no experts in this field but we found some people who are.

 Stay tuned for part 3 where I’ll talk about the disadvantages we found to using digital still cameras in a film.